Madoda Fani & The Poetics of Manhood

 Fani posits pragmatism over idealism, staging a Black modernity tempered by spatial constraint yet sustained through adaptive kinship and improvisational mutability.
 Tactile patterning here renders not a rigid archetype, but the labor of care performed as counter-masculinity — contingent upon domesticity, interdependence, and the charged social terrain of the township.

-Madoda Fani, Primus Stove, 2024 (L/T), and Madoda Fani in his Woodstock studio, Cape Town, 2024 (R/B) © Courtesy of Hayden Phipps and Southern Guild.
+Madoda Fani, Primus Stove, 2024 (L/T); Madoda Fani in his Woodstock studio, Cape Town, 2024 (R/B) © Courtesy of Hayden Phipps and Southern Guild.

 Though Madoda Fani’s ceramics now reside in esteemed collections — from the LOEWE Foundation to the Philadelphia Museum of Art and Princeton University — they resist the seductions of polish or passive display.